fabiogueunige/experimentalRob/readme.md

 ```bash
 git clone https://github.com/fabiogueunige/experimentalRob.git
 ```
-before cloning, if is present remove the folder aruco because the github foledr contain it
+before cloning, if is present remove the folder aruco because the github folder contain it

 Our launch is organized by the file launch.sh.
 So after cloning run this command for make the file executable
 ```bash